Appointing a Guardian for Your Children

 You Need to Plan for your Children’s Future by Properly Nominating and Appointing a Guardian of Their Person and Property.

-Picture the following situation.
 You died while your children are still young, leaving them a sizable inheritance.
 This could be in cash, stock, your house, life insurance, IRAs, etc. Your child turns 18 and demands access to every penny of it.
-He goes out and buys a Ferrari, or gambles it away, or invests it foolishly.
-Everything you worked and saved for.
-Everything you planned for your child, is gone.
+He goes out and buys a Ferrari, gambles it away, or invests it foolishly.
+Everything you worked and saved for and everything you planned for your child, is gone.
 It’s a horrible idea to leave property to your children outright, or to not plan at all.

 The biggest mistake is to not plan at all.